joeyism/opencode-ledger/README.md

 ### Customizing Extensions for Non-ML Domains

-The default extension list is ML-focused.
-If you're working in a different domain, customize it:
+The default extension list is ML-focused (the plugin's origin use case).
+For other domains, customize it:

 ```typescript
 // Data engineering